XiaoTianFan/Object-Life/README.md

 - Polished UI: gradient background, vignette, cached HUD, tooltip on hover, coherent palette by status.
 - Visual effects: soft halos, motion trails, event particles (sparkles, confetti), ring pulses.
 - Performance techniques: sprite caches for icons/halos, pooled particles with caps, trails on a faded layer, cached HUD, uniform spatial grid for neighbor queries.
+- Game over and results: simulation ends when no Foods and no Sites remain, or when no Objects remain.
+A results panel shows Score and trend graphs with event markers.

 ### Quick start
 1. Open a local server in the project root (recommended):